 BSN Degree Tracks

-You can choose from two Indiana University School of Nursing degree tracks at IUPUC.
-One is tailored for beginning nursing students and the other is designed for registered nurses already working in the nursing field.
+You can choose from three Indiana University School of Nursing degree tracks at IUPUC.

 RN to BSN track is designed for registered nurses (RNs) who hold an Associate of Science in Nursing (ASN) degree or a nursing diploma.
 It allows busy, working RNs to pursue a bachelor’s degree.
 If you have completed two semesters of an ASN program at Ivy Tech, you can begin working on a BSN degree with this option.
 The Statewide RN to BSN completion option is for registered nurses (RNs) who want an entirely distance-accessible degree program with courses that are delivered by Web-based and video technologies.